11 Foods You Should Eat More Often

 Sardines: Health food in a can.
 High in omega-3’s, contain virtually no mercury and are packed full of calcium.
 They also contain iron, magnesium, phosphorus, potassium, zinc, copper and manganese as well as B vitamins.
 How to eat: Choose sardines packed in olive or water.
 Eat plain or mix with salad, on toast, or mashed with dijon mustard and onions as a spread.

 Turmeric: The shining star of spices.
-It has anti-inflammatory and anti-cancer properties.
-How to eat: Mix with scrambled eggs or drink in tea.
+It contains curcumin which has anti-inflammatory and anti-cancer properties.
+How to eat: Mix with scrambled eggs or drink Creamy Tumeric Tea.

 Blueberries: Contain pigments that are high in antioxidants.
-How to eat: blend in a smoothie or top of So Delicious dairy free yogurt.
+How to eat: blend in a smoothie or top of grass fed yogurt.

 Canned Pumpkin: Contains immune-stimulating vitamin A. Vitamin A is great for the skin.
-How to eat: mix with butter, cinnamon and nutmeg and mix in gluten free oatmeal.
+How to eat: mix with butter, cinnamon and nutmeg and mix in gluten free oatmeal or add to chili.

 Bok Choy: Loaded with vitamin C and helps with wound healing.
-How to eat: Chop and saute in Kerrygold butter or Epic duck fat.
+How to eat: Chop and saute in Kerrygold butter and add to stir fry or Thai Coconut Soup

 Chia Seeds: Rich in Omega-3’s and has anti-inflammatory benefits.
-How to eat: soak overnight in almond milk and add cinnamon, blueberries, walnuts and maple syrup.
+How to eat: Chia pudding-soak overnight in canned coconut or almond milk and add cinnamon, blueberries, pecans and maple syrup.

 Previous